-The men carry weary outlooks or aggressive temperaments, the products of their harsh surroundings.
-Collectively, they portray various manners of acting on desire, disordered in different ways.
-There is Caloy (Nicco Manalo), the thrift shop assistant, whose daily joy it is to attend to Aileen’s frequent shopping.
-In her presence, he can barely find the words to speak, content in following her around the store, obeying her every polite but otherwise annoying request to take pictures of her in the dresses she has not even paid for yet.
-In her absence, he schemes to set aside the best clothes in the store and arrange the furniture section for her and her photo sessions, even while he struggles to pay the gratuitous discounts he (and not the store) gives her.
-His best pal and wingman is Winston (like the cigarette; played by Nestor Abrogena), who has the sense to tell him, every now and then, how Aileen has become a habit for which Caloy has no practical endgame planned.
+The men carry weary outlooks and aggressive temperaments, the products of their harsh surroundings.
+Together they portray various manners of acting on desire, disordered in different ways.
+There is Nicco Manalo’s Caloy, the thrift shop assistant, whose daily joy it is to attend to Aileen’s frequent shopping.
+In her presence, he can barely find the words to speak, content in following her around the store, indulging her every cutesy request to have her pictures taken while wearing dresses she has not even paid for yet.
+In her absence, he schemes to set aside the best clothes in the store and arrange the furniture section for her photo sessions, while he struggles to pay the gratuitous discounts that he, and not the store, gives Aileen.
+His best pal and wingman is Winston, named like the cigarette, who has the sense to tell him how Aileen has become an addictive habit for which Caloy has no practical endgame planned.

-There is Alex (Dylan Ray Talon), the irresponsible and hedonistic college student, who finds in Aileen an escape from the tedium and responsibilities of his young life.
-In pursuing her he loses interest in, and respect for, his actual girlfriend Pam (Ash Nicanor).
-There is Obeng (a terrific, menacing Anthony Falcon), the lonely thief, whose obsession with Aileen takes a fittingly materialist form: he stalks her and snatches her necklace and earrings, valuable pieces of her that he then takes home for adoration.
-And there is Lando (Soliman Cruz, in a performance both sympathetic and intriguingly aloof), proprietor of a second-hand appliance shop, a widower for 12 years already but seemingly still loyal to his dead wife, because now he wants not women, only whores.
+There is Dylan Ray Talon’s Alex, the irresponsible and hedonistic college student, who finds in Aileen an escape from the tedium and responsibilities of his young life.
+In pursuing her he loses interest in, and respect for, his actual girlfriend Pam.
+There is Obeng—in a terrific, menacing performance by Anthony Falcon—the lonely thief, whose obsession with Aileen takes a fittingly materialist form: he stalks her and snatches her necklace and earrings, valuable physical pieces of her that he takes home for adoration.
+And there is Soliman Cruz’s Lando, both sympathetic and intriguingly aloof, a proprietor of a gloomy second-hand appliance shop.
+He is perhaps still loyal to his wife who has been dead for 12 years, because now he wants not women, but only whores.

-Towards the end of the story, Aileen responds to the fantasies of the four men.
-She acts in ways suiting their individual styles, needs, and wants.
-She becomes seductive to Lando, youthful to Alex, coy to Caloy; with Obeng, who does not speak in the film, she shares a wordless moment.
+Towards the end of the story, Aileen submits to the fantasies of the four men.
+She does so in ways suiting their individual styles, needs, and wants.
+She becomes seductive to Lando, youthful to Alex, and coy to Caloy; with Obeng, who does not speak in the film, she shares a wordless moment.

 It is true that Aileen is objectified: throughout the film, she wears a uniform from an unknown job, constraining her individuality and idealizing her as a woman.
 In all the stories of the four men, she is the outsider, the other character.
 And, indeed, her agency is limited—but crucially, whatever action she takes of her own accord affords her a powerful hold over the men, which comes precisely from her being their much-coveted object of desire.
-The film heavily points to, but never explicitly tells, the ultimate futility of the men’s delirious quest to satiate their desires, and the costs of this pursuit; the film hides these just behind the blinding spectacle of Aileen.
-The attentive viewer will look further, to the smaller roles of Pam and Maritess (Lando’s store assistant, played by Angela Castraverde), the story’s two neglected but realized women characters.
+The film heavily points to, but never explicitly tells, the ultimate futility of the men’s delirious quest to satiate their desires, and the costs of this pursuit; the film hides these just behind the alluring spectacle of Aileen.
+The attentive viewer will look further, to the smaller roles of Pam and Lando’s store assistant Maritess, the story’s two neglected but more fully realized women characters.

 Nevertheless, the lines of Mikael Co’s Panawagan, the poem that Pam reads over one of the film’s most sublime sequences, offer an interpretation.

 Aileen, perhaps, is the personification of the city, and this film fulfills a cinematic daydreaming about Manila.
-Like the storied city, Aileen is an ever-mysterious muse, perfectly malleable, always satisfying her dreamer’s imaginations.
+Like the historic, and storied, city, Aileen is an ever-mysterious muse, perfectly malleable, always satisfying her dreamer’s imaginations.

 Ito ang lungsod.